inductiva/inductiva/docs/simulators/DualSPHysics.md

 ```
 For a matter of convenience, we will want to keep the control over input /
 output directories, so we will convert and keep these variables in our python
 script.
-We will also take the chance to explicitly add a few more output
+Additionally, we’ll take this opportunity to explicitly add a few more
-directories, and we will make everything a bit more pythonic.
-So, in our python script, we should have something like this:
+output directories and make the style a bit more Pythonic.
+So, our Python script
+should look something like this:
 ```python
 # Let's keep the original variables for the directory names, but we will
 # make them more pythonic and we will add a few others for readibility